KevinDai99/deep-learning-challenge/README.md

 **Other Machine Learning Model**

-Other Models such as Random Forest, and XGBoost may also be tested and compared against neural networks.
+Other Models such as Random Forest, and XGBoost should also be tested and compared against neural networks.
 These models have the benefit of being semi-white box models, explainable to stakeholders, and have less-risk of overfitting.

 ## Appendix